The Logline: Screenwriter’s best friend

 Although loglines are no longer included in the core script, they’re just as important in modern filmmaking.

 A logline shouldn’t give away the whole plot of your screenplay; it should be viewed as an amuse-bouche to whet the appetite and leave them salivating for more.

 Anatomy of a logline

-- The logline comprises one or two sentences which summarize the first and second act of your screenplay.
+- The logline comprises one or two sentences that summarize the first and second acts of your screenplay.